Lessons learned modernizing Frontend

 3- react: we decided to make the dynamic parts (filtering and result listings) of out website with react

-Our website were based on compass, which provided us with a lot of magic, but also a lot of breaking when we tried to remove the dependency on Compass
+Our website was based on compass, which provided us with a lot of magic, but also a lot of breaking code when we tried to remove the dependency on Compass

 First step we replace all the styling which depended on Ruby functions of Compass and we include all the uses scss compass mixins our self.

 Second step was to remove file per file the dependency on the Compass mixins this also took some time